smdogroup/funtofem/docs/driver.rst

 MELD
 ====
 The MELD scheme is the only scheme in FUNtoFEM that currently has implemented all of the derivatives necessary for shape derivatives in optimization.
-The default options for MELD are the following.
-The argument `isym` if a symmetry plane is used and which one with -1 indicating no symmetry, 0 indicating x=0 sym plane, 1 for y=0 sym plane, and 2 for z=0 sym plane.
+The default options for MELD are listed below.
+The argument `isym` is used to specify a symmetry plane.
 The `beta` argument is a weighting function parameter, with lower values of beta giving higher weight among the nearest neighbors.
 The `npts` argument specifies how many nearest neighbors are used in the transfer scheme from structural to aerodynamic mesh and vice versa.

+Options for `isym`:

+* -1 for no symmetry
+* 0 for symmetry across x = 0
+* 1 for symmetry across y = 0
+* 2 for symmetry across z = 0

 .. code-block:: python